Cannes to Nice: How We Spent One Day in Nice, France

 Avenue Jean Médecin

-We used Google Maps to navigate toward Old Town and were directed toward Avenue Jean Médecin.
-This is the city’s main north-south street, and it will lead you directly to Old Town Nice.
-If you’re looking to do some shopping, this is the street to go to.
-Every store you can think of is on this street, which is the main shopping area for tourists and locals.
+We used Google Maps to navigate toward Old Town Nice and were directed to Avenue Jean Médecin, the city’s main north-south street.
+If you love shopping, this is the place to be—every store you can think of is along this street, making it a popular area for both locals and tourists.

 Le Jardin Albert 1er (Albert I Garden)